 Professor of Neurology and Director of TBI Clinical Research, University of Pennsylvania

-Associate Professor of Neurology at University of Pennsylvania
+Professor of Neurology, University of Pennsylvania

-Executive Chairman at The Alfred Mann Foundation
+Chief Executive Officer, Alfred Mann Foundation